 MEET TRACI GREENE Creative Director

-Traci Greene is the President and Founder of the Lab Performing Arts Initiative Inc., which is a 501c3 non-profit organization designed to enrich the lives of young people through the performing arts.
+Traci Greene is the President and Founder of Culture Arts Initiative, Inc., which is a 501c3 non-profit arts organization designed to enrich the lives of young people through the performing arts.
 Greene began her classical ballet training in Chicago, Illinois, at the age of six under the direction of Madame Elizabeth Boitsov of the Bolshoi Ballet.
 She continued her dance training in high school and became an NAACP Act-So Awards medalist in dance.
 After graduating from college, Greene continued her performing arts studies in Los Angeles and New York City at some of the nation’s top dance institutions.
 In Los Angeles, Greene landed two leading roles in the Los Angeles production of The Chocolate Nutcracker, which starred a young Misty Copeland and was choreographed, directed, and co-starred Debbie Allen.

 Greene concluded her professional studies at the American Musical and Dramatic Academy in New York City where she received numerous awards in acting and dance before landing her first international tour of a West Side Story.
-On tour, she was appointed the position of female dance captain by Tony Award winning Broadway choreographer/director, Joey McKneely.
+On tour, she was appointed the position of female dance captain by Tony Award nominated Broadway choreographer/director, Joey McKneely.
 In 2007, Greene rejoined the cast of a West Side Story through special invitation in Paris, France for its 50th Anniversary tour.
-She also danced for acclaimed Broadway choreographer Donald Byrd on the musical workshop of “The Color Purple on Broadway” which was later produced by Oprah Winfrey, before moving to Houston.
+She has also danced for acclaimed Broadway choreographer Donald Byrd on the musical workshop of “The Color Purple on Broadway” which was later produced by Oprah Winfrey, before relocating to Houston.
 Greene continued to train, teach, and choreograph throughout the U.S. before finally opening her award-winning dance studio, The Houston Dance Lab, in 2010.

 Greene (center) with 2018 cast of Houston's Urban Nutcracker.